-In this article, I introduce an application called VirtualMotionCapture.
+In this article we will introduce an application called VirtualMotionCapture.

-VirtualMotionCapture is an application to control a 3D model in VRM format by VR devices, and I recommend it especially for those who want to become ‘Vtuber’.
+VirtualMotionCapture is an application to control a 3D model in VRM format with VR devices, and I recommend it for those who want to become a ‘Vtuber’.

 - 1 Introduction and preparation